niwo/cloudstack-cli/README.md

 ### Example 5

-Stop all virtual routers of project Demo (you could filter by Zone too):
+Stop all virtual routers of project Demo (you could filter by zone too):
-(This command is helpful if you have to deploy new versions of Cloudstack when using redumdant routers)
+(This command is helpful if you have to deploy new versions of Cloudstack when using redundant routers)

     $ cs router list --project Demo --status running --redundant-state BACKUP --command stop